Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Hmm.
 Yeah.
 This situation needed somethin’ diff’rent than him bein’ a wall o’ muscle an’ murder.

-“Tiyun.”
+"Tiyun."

-“My Father?”
+"My Father?"

-“Reckon I’ll be visitin’ Earth in the very near future. *Officially.”*
+"Reckon I’ll be visitin’ Earth in the very near future. *Officially."*

-“Yes, My Father.”
+"Yes, My Father."

 Daar duck-nodded, and addressed the staff present.
-“Thank you, everyone.
-Please continue your good work, and keep me informed as appropriate.”
+"Thank you, everyone.
+Please continue your good work, and keep me informed as appropriate."
 With that, he withdrew, leaving them to damage control and counter-attack.
 He’d need a dust bath and a comb, quickly.
 An’ a moment ‘ta touch base with Naydi, who was no doubt takin’ care o’ things on her side.
 After all, that quick moment ‘ta compare notes might be the last he’d get to see of her for a few days.

-“Right,” he said in a low voice to Tiyun.
-“C’mon, you an’ I gotta pretty each other up ‘fer this.”
+"Right," he said in a low voice to Tiyun.
+"C’mon, you an’ I gotta pretty each other up ‘fer this."

 He was about to become very, very busy.